openebs/lvm-localpv/docs/storageclasses.md

 ### MountOptions (Optional)

 Volumes that are provisioned via LVM-LocalPV will use the mount options specified in storageclass during volume mounting time inside an application.
-If a field is unspecified, `-o default` option will be added to mount the volume.
+If a field is unspecified/specified, `-o default` option will be added to mount the volume.
+For more information about mount options workflow click [here](../design/lvm/storageclass-parameters/mount_options.md).

 **Note**: Mount options are not validated.
 If mount options are invalid, then volume mount fails.
 ```yaml
 apiVersion: storage.k8s.io/v1